The banking sector in Malta is currently going through rough times, especially due to the FATF grey listing in 2021.

 Which Bank Should You Use?

 I’ve always believed that it’s always safer to use two banks rather than one.
 It gives you more peace of mind in the unlikely event of things going south.
 It also gives you the opportunity to compare and contrast banks and take your business to the one that serves you best.
-It might very well be the case that one bank excels in one area but is poor in another and vice versa, so this gives you better choice to getting the best deal/service.
+It might also very well be the case that one bank excels in one area but is poor in another and vice versa.

 After holding accounts with both BoV and HSBC for more than 20 years, I’ve decided to shut down my BoV account for two reasons.
 One is that their new internet banking system is horrendous, and second because every year I kept getting hit by some new hidden charge or issue and I’m tired of dealing with them anymore.
 HSBC have always been the more professional bank so I’m sticking with them.